 Out of the 48 million individuals that have HL in the US, it’s common to presume that the majority are 65 and older.

 For those troubled with HL in the US, approximately 62 percent are younger than 65.

 1 billion teens and young adults are in danger of developing hearing loss worldwide

 “Some 1.1 billion teenagers and young adults are at risk of hearing loss due to the unsafe use of personal audio devices, including smartphones, and exposure to damaging levels of sound at noisy entertainment venues such as nightclubs, bars and sporting events.
 Hearing loss has potentially devastating consequences for physical and mental health, education and employment.”

 Any sound in excess of 85 decibels can cause damage to hearing

 A typical conversation is about 60 decibels and city traffic is around 85 decibels.
 These sounds probably won’t damage your hearing.

 Motorcycles, on the other hand, can reach 100 decibels, power saws can reach 110 decibels, and a rowdy rock concert can achieve 115 decibels.
 Teenagers also tend to listen to their iPods or MP3 players at around 100 decibels or higher.

 26 million individuals between the ages of 20 and 69 are afflicted by noise-induced hearing loss

-According to the National Institute on Deafness and Other Communication Disorders (NIDCD), 15 percent of Americans (26 million people) between the ages of 20 and 69 suffer from hearing loss as the result of exposure to loud noise.
+According to the National Institute on Deafness and Other Communication Disorders (NIDCD), 15 percent of Americans (26 million people) between the ages of 20 and 69 suffer from HL as the result of exposure to loud noise.